 The audio is then transcribed live using a HIPAA-compliant speech-to-text external application programming interface (or API for connoisseurs).

 Here is a neat graph that sums it up: Overview of the Nabla Copilot data flow

 Data storage and processing

 Pure and simple, Nabla does not store any data during this process, be it audio, transcript or final note.
-The only storage used to run Copilot is the physician's personal computer, which is technically their local Chrome storage file.
+The only storage used to run Copilot is the physician's personal computer, which is technically their local browser storage file.
 This means that the transcript and suggested note always remain on the device, not on Nabla's servers.